developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-acceleration.md

 3. Click the **Run** button.
 4. When the query has finished, click the **Run** link found directly above the query results to view the job details.
 Any Reflections used will be shown on the page.

-## Setting the Expiration Policy for Reflections[​](#setting-the-expiration-policy-for-reflections "Direct link to Setting the Expiration Policy for Reflections")
+## Setting the Expiration Policy for Reflections

 Rather than delete a Reflection manually, you can specify how long you want Dremio to retain the Reflection before deleting it automatically.